 Why choose this type of travel, as in exploring a new country from the back of a horse?

 Because walking on your own two feet is overrated.

 Who is your favourite safari horse of all time and why?

-Well as she’s my first and only, Tupp would have to be my fav!
+Well as she’s my first and only, Tupp would have to be my fave!
 She was cheeky like me, and beautiful to ride.
-She was super responsive when I was asking her to avoid low branches so I wouldn’t get clotheslined HA!
+She was super responsive when I was asking her to avoid low branches so I wouldn’t get clotheslined haha!

 A tip that every globetrotter should know before going on a ride…

-I didn’t have one myself, but a few ladies brought in sheepskin or gel padded saddle savers for their bottoms.
-I gotta tell ya, my butt was sore for the first 3 days, and then after that I hardened up for the last 3 days of riding.
+I didn’t have one myself, but a few ladies brought sheepskin or gel padded saddle savers for their bottoms.
+I gotta tell ya, my butt was sore for the first three days, and then after that I hardened up for the last three days of riding.
 Maybe also getting in as much time in the saddle prior to your ride as well would help with this.
 I hadn’t ridden much since May and my ride was December, so I was definitely NOT riding fit.
-I certainly was at the end of the ride, I felt like I could have kept riding forever…
+I certainly was by the end of the ride, though.
+I felt like I could have kept riding forever…

 Finish this sentence: Don’t leave home without…

 A good sense of humor and witty comebacks, especially if riding with Christian, Laura and their team – Micko and Christian dish it out, so be prepared to give it back.
-Oh, and lip balm!
+Oh, and bring lip balm!